unsunnysideup/nyccrashlens/README.md

 - Which groups are more impacted by crashes and how do they differ across space and time?
 - What are common reported crash factors across city-view, borough-view, and neighborhood-view?

 Check out CrashLens NYC [here](https://txsu-n-nyccrashlens.share.connect.posit.cloud/)!
+**Note**: Please use a desktop browser for best experience.

 ## Features
 CrashLens NYC has three main tools: